Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 |---|---|

-You now have a fully functional local LLM gateway running on your Mac. qwen3.5 is serving requests through Bifrost with observability, routing, and zero cloud dependency.
+You’ve got a working local gateway. qwen3.5 is serving through Bifrost with logging, routing, and no cloud dependency.

-ollama pull llama3.2) and configure a fallback chain between them - Set a virtual key with a token budget and watch the gateway enforce it
+ollama pull llama3.2) and set a fallback chain between the two - Give a virtual key a token budget and watch the gateway enforce it

-- Enable semantic caching in the Bifrost UI and run the same prompt twice — watch the second one come back instantly
+- Turn on semantic caching and run the same prompt twice